homieiot/convention/convention.md

 * backward compatibility: a v5 controller controlling a v5 device with a smaller minor version.
 Eg. a v5.3 controller sending commands to a v5.0 device.
-* Controllers should be aware of unsupported features in older major or minor versions they subscribe to, because the spec for that version is known.
+* Controllers should be aware of unsupported features in older major or minor versions they subscribe to because the spec for that version is known.

 ### Forward compatibility

-* forward comaptibility: a v5 controller controlling a v5 device with a higher minor version.
+* forward compatibility: a v5 controller controlling a v5 device with a higher minor version.
 Eg. a v5.0 controller sending commands to a v5.2 device.
 * Controllers should ignore unknown fields, properties, attributes, etc. within an object (device, node, or property), but keep the object itself.
-* Controllers should ignore the entire object (device, node, or property) if in a known field, property, or attribute an illegal value is encountred.
+* Controllers should ignore the entire object (device, node, or property) if in a known field, property, or attribute an illegal value is encountered.
 For example;
   * illegal characters in a topic or name
   * unknown data type
   * unknown/illegal format